 4. Returning officers

-The Board is to appoint a Returning Officer and an Assistant Returning Officer for each election.
+The Board is to appoint a returning officer and an assistant returning officer for each election.

 5. Nomination of candidates

 (1) A legal practitioner who is eligible to be a member of the Board may nominate as a candidate in an election by giving a notice of intention to stand to the Board at least 28 days before the election date.